How does Jaaxy compare to the Google Keyword Planner?

 Here’s how the site rank page looks when you’re tracking the performance of your keywords:

-Although I don’t use this tool that often, it provides incredibly useful information when you’re getting a new web page established in the search results.
+This tool provides incredibly useful information when you’re getting a new web page established in the search results.

 If you’re writing content for the web and you want it to rank well in the search engines, I strongly urge you to take a look at Jaaxy.